Derivation (differential algebra)

-In mathematics, a derivation is a function on an algebra which generalizes certain features of the derivative operator.
+In mathematics, a derivation is a function on an algebra that generalizes certain features of the derivative operator.
 Specifically, given an algebra A over a ring or a field K, a K-derivation is a K-linear map D : A → A that satisfies Leibniz's law:

 More generally, if M is an A-bimodule, a K-linear map D : A → M that satisfies the Leibniz law is also called a derivation.
 The collection of all K-derivations of A to itself is denoted by DerK(A).
 The collection of K-derivations of A into an A-module M is denoted by Der_{K}(A, M).